bmcorey/feed-reader/README.md

 ## How to run the app

-You can clone it or download the zip, you must be open the index.html in your browser.
+You can clone it or download the zip, you must open the index.html in your browser.